vmc-coding/joinc/crates/libjoinc/README.md

 # libjoinc

-The core library of project join, implementing the communication with the BOINC clients by abstracting it through [commands](https://en.wikipedia.org/wiki/Command_pattern).
+The core library of project joinc, implementing the communication with the BOINC clients by abstracting it through [commands](https://en.wikipedia.org/wiki/Command_pattern).

 ## dependencies